EmptyButter/emptybutter.github.io/_posts/2025-09-12-htb-delegate.md

 SMB         10.129.234.69   445    DC1              [+] delegate.vl\A.Briggs:P4ssw0rd1#123
 ```

 I then proceeded to credentialed enumeration.
 First I wanted to know what privileges the compromised user account possessed.
-Various tools are good for this task, I like `BloodyAD` for its versatility and intuitive commandline design.
+Various tools are good for this task, I like `bloodyAD` for its versatility and intuitive commandline design.
 ```
 ❯ bloodyAD -u a.briggs -p 'P4ssw0rd1#123' --dc-ip 10.129.234.69 get writable